 The Wyze Cam V2 isn’t terribly new, but if you need a webcam or home security camera that won’t cost you too much cash, then it’s a winner.
 If you also happen to own the Wyze Cam Pan, it’ll work as well.

 Before you start zooming with the Wyze Cam, you’ll first need to install the new firmware.
 Download the zip file through here, then after you’ve unzipped it, copy the “demo.bin” file to the root directory of your microSD card.
 It’s recommended to use a 32 GB microSD card.

 The firmware takes approximately three to four minutes to complete the installation.
 You’ll know it’s done when the status light flashes yellow and blue colors at the same time.
 Once you see this, you can disconnect the camera from the power source, connect one end of the USB-A cable to the back of the Wyze Cam V2, and the other to your computer’s available USB port.

 Wyze mentions it’s also possible to use a USB-C to USB-A cable, but it didn’t work in our testing.
 Your computer will recognize the Wyze Cam V2 as an “HD USB Camera,” so you’ll be able to select it as an option in your conferencing apps.

 Yes, it’s helpful that the Wyze Cam V2 can convert into a webcam, but if your purpose is to go back to using it as a security camera, you must undergo the process of returning it to the initial firmware.
-It’s a pain since the process is essentially the same.
+It’s pretty frustrating since the method is basically identical.

-Despite this, it’s still a cheaper solution than some of the questionable webcams that are available online at the moment — even if you include the cost of the microSD card and USB-A to USB-A cable.
+Notwithstanding this, it remains a more affordable option than some of the controversial webcams that are obtainable online right now — even if you add in the expense of the microSD card and USB-A to USB-A cable.
 Nevertheless, you’re still paying below $50, which is a fraction of the $100 price that most independent retailers ask for on Amazon.